 11. A person cannot make a second or further application (subsequent application) for international protection without the consent of the Minister.
 These applications are also processed by the International Protection Office.

 Application for International Protection Questionnaire

 12. Following your preliminary interview, if your application is found to be admissible, you will be given the Application for International Protection Questionnaire (IPO 2) which must be completed and returned to the IPO.
-You must return the questionnaire by the date and time specified by the IPO.
+This is generally completed on the day with the aid of an interpreter.

 14. You should supply any supporting documents, which you think are relevant (for example, birth or marriage certificates, character references, testimonials or qualifications, etc.) to the IPO as soon as possible.
 Should you not have these documents at your initial interview, they may be submitted any time up to when the IPO prepares the report for the Minister on your application for international protection.

 15. If the IPO recommends that you are not entitled to either refugee status or subsidiary protection, the Minister will then consider whether or not to give you permission to remain in the State (Ireland) for another reason (for example, because of your family or personal circumstances).
 This function will be carried out in the IPO.
 You must set out information relevant to permission to remain in the appropriate part of the questionnaire.
 Please note, you must inform the IPO of any change in your circumstances that could be relevant to the decision to grant or refuse you permission to remain.